sudosnarky/COMP350/README.md

 # COMP350
-All files for the class COMP350
+This repository contains all the code and other files I have used in the course **COMP350: Software Design** Practical.